 (c) in section 5.2(1), has the meaning specified in paragraph (a) or (b) that is appropriate to the act concerned;

-“responsible Minister”, in relation to a Part 2 act, a Part 3 act or a Part 4 act, means the Minister responsible for the administration of the Act under which the act would be done.
+responsible Minister, in relation to a Part 2 act, a Part 3 act or a Part 4 act, means the Minister responsible for the administration of the Act under which the act would be done.

-(5) To avoid doubt it is declared that references in this Act to “written law” are to a written law of the State.
+(5) To avoid doubt it is declared that references in this Act to written law are to a written law of the State.

 (6) Notes in this Act are provided to assist understanding and do not form part of the Act.